 In fact, the result list of the image search generally only serves to quickly find the searched image on the linked websites and not necessarily the actual use.

-Photographers can be happy: Google image search now shows metadata about authors and copyright holders directly on images.
+The good news for photographers is that Google image search now shows metadata about authors and copyright holders directly on images.
 To prevent users from seeing Google Images as a self-service store and permanently violating copyrights, Google signed a license agreement with Getty Images in early 2018 after years of dispute.

 The new image search was developed as part of a collaboration between Google, the international umbrella organization of the image industry – CEPIC – and the IPTC, the world association of news agencies and newspapers for the technical standardization of news exchange.
 A guide for photographers, photo agencies, and publishers will also be produced explaining how copyright information is incorporated into image metadata.